Gary1q2/magiclight/README.md

 # magiclight
-Long Distance Friendship Lamps developed in C++:
+Long Distance Friendship Lamps developed in C++
 Two lights that are connected together around the world no matter where they are, as long as they are connected to the internet!

 How to use magic lights: